|

 552. league

-an association of states or organizations or individuals for common action
+an association of states or individuals for common action

 553. legion